 Enjoy, easy online access to information about your account with Member online.
-You can manage your super at any time and from any place.
+You can manage your super on any device, day or night.

 LGIAsuper offers a wide range of investment options so you can make a choice that suits your needs.
 When you join LGIAsuper, your money is invested in our Mysuper Lifecycle option.
 But the choice is yours.
 You can change your investments up to 12 times each financial year at no extra cost.